nils-mathieu/piscine-rust/module-00.md

 ## Introduction

-The Rust programming language is still fairly new: its `1.0` release is younger than 42 itself!
+The Rust programming language is still fairly new: its 1.0 release is younger than 42 itself!
 For this reason, please understand that the knowledge acquired here may become obsolete at some point.
-Though this is true for most programming languages, Rust is still updated quite regularly (almost on a monthly basis) and you should be aware of that.
+Though this is true for most programming languages, Rust is still updated quite regularly (almost on a three-month basis) and you should be aware of that.
 Never stop learning.

 At times, Rust might feel a bit hard to get into, may it be its syntax, the borrow checker, or more generally, the number of details it requires the developer to think about when writing code.